eclipse-sumo/sumo/docs/web/docs/Tutorials/GTFS.md

 If the network does not contain edge types only a bus mapping is possible which will use all available edges.

-For this tutorial we will use the readymade example network of Eichwalde.
+For this tutorial we will use the example network of Eichwalde.

 # Finding a data source for GTFS